lizardwine/overflow/README.md

 ## from converting a list to a string to a neural network that changes the color of text based on the background color

 ## it doesn't even have to be your idea, you can get the code from another repository or website.

+# to participate

+### to participate simply add your function, propose the changes and open a pull requests